 2020 forced me to change

-In 2020, due to a company decision to pivot the business model to 100% digital, combined with the effects of the global pandemic, I was made redundant.
+In 2020, due to a company discussion to pivot the business model to 100% digital, combined with the effects of the global pandemic and other factors, I was made redundant

 2020 forced us all to change